IronwallxR5/JARVIS--ChatBot/README.md

 ## 📖 Overview

-JARVIS is a modern, scalable AI chatbot application powered by Google's Gemini 2.0 Flash model.
+JARVIS is a modern, scalable AI chatbot application powered by Google's Gemini 2.5 Flash model with automatic fallback support.
 Built with React 19 and designed with clean architecture principles, this project demonstrates production-grade patterns for building AI-powered applications.

 **This project showcases:**
+- Real-time streaming responses with 60fps performance
+- Automatic model fallback when quota limits are reached
 - Clean code architecture and separation of concerns
-- Modern React patterns (hooks, memo, lazy loading ready)
+- Modern React patterns (hooks, memo, RAF batching)
-- Scalable state management
-- Accessible and responsive UI design
+- Accessible and responsive JARVIS-themed UI design
 - Extensible service layer for AI providers

 ---